ledsoft/jopa-spring-transaction/README.md

 ### Notes

 - Isolation level configuration is currently not supported, because it is not supported by JOPA either.
+- When a method is not transactional, the library with create an `EntityManager` instance, which will be automatically closed after one operation/query execution.

 ## Usage